 This is all funny, but what it really did was kill my confidence, even to this day.
 I was 16 the first time I spoke to a boy, and 19 by the time I was comfortable making eye contact with people.
 I'm still extremely shy when I go out in public, and I assume that everyone is laughing at me when they probably don't even realize I'm there.
 Sometimes I swear I waddle.
 I even monitor how I eat my lunch because I think I'm going to be ridiculed for holding my sandwich a certain way, and I avoid trying to squeeze through tight spaces even though I know I can.
 Weight is still a constant battle.

 Some experts say that the research is too limited to link self-esteem and depression issues to childhood obesity, but several studies have found a correlation.
-A 2009 report by researchers at the University of Alberta used Statistics Canada data from the mid and late 90s and surveyed kids at the ages of 10 and 11 on their self-esteem.
-They surveyed the same kids after two and four years, and found that children who were obese had almost twice the chances of reporting low self-esteem four years later compared with normal weight children.
+A 2009 report by researchers at the University of Alberta used Statistics Canada data from the mid and late 90s and surveyed kids at the ages of ten and 11 on their self-esteem.
+They surveyed the same kids after two and four years, and they found that children who were obese had almost twice the chance of reporting low self-esteem four years later compared with children of a normal weight.

 People are appalled when I tell them that I won't allow my future kids to eat whatever they want, but these are usually the skinny people who would've salivated at the chance to tease me.
 Once a fat kid, always a fat kid, no matter if you've shed the weight, and I refuse to have my children spend their youth crying in their room or starving themselves or being used as a fucking human dodgeball shield because I let them treat their stomach like a garbage can.

-When I ask my mom why she let me get so big, she seems entirely convinced that I made myself fat.
+When I asked my mom why she let me get so big, she seemed entirely convinced that I made myself fat.
 Deep down, we both know that isn't true, but I'll let her believe what she wants.
 I think she's still bitter about the blueberry pie.